AzPepoze/linux-wallpaperengine-gui/README.md

 ### Install on Arch Linux

 If you are using Arch Linux, you can build and install the application using the provided `PKGBUILD`.
+This will build and install a package named `linux-wallpaperengine-gui-git`.

 ```bash
 mkdir -p /tmp/linux-wallpaperengine-gui-build && \